 Jesus identifies himself with the Father

 Jesus said to the disciples, “Whosoever shall receive this child in my name receiveth me: and whosoever shall receive me receiveth him that sent me” (Lk 9:48).
-Later, he said to the Father in their presence, “All things have been delivered to me by my Father; and no one knows who the Son is except the Father, or who the Father is except the Son and any one to whom the Son chooses to reveal him” (Lk 10:22).
+Later, he said to the Father in their presence, “All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; or who the Father is, but the Son, and he to whom the Son will reveal him” (Lk 10:22).

 Ashamed of Jesus

-When Jesus said, “For whoever is ashamed of me and of my words, of him will the Son of man be ashamed when he comes in his glory and the glory of the Father and of the holy angels” (Lk 9:26).
+When Jesus said, “For whosoever shall be ashamed of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and in his Father’s, and of the holy angels” (Lk 9:26).
 God doesn’t condemn a person for being ashamed to identify with another human being, or even of an angel; but to reject Jesus, the Son of Man, is to invite judgment upon one’s self.

 Jesus is the fulfilment of prophecy

 When Jesus made his great end-times prophecy, he put himself at the very centre of it, indicating his deity, and in control of cataclysmic cosmic events.
-“And there will be signs in sun and moon and stars, and upon the earth distress of nations in perplexity at the roaring of the sea and the waves, men fainting with fear and with foreboding of what is coming on the world; for the powers of the heavens will be shaken.
-And then they will see the Son of man coming in a cloud with power and great glory.
-Now when these things begin to take place, look up and raise your heads, because your redemption is drawing near” (Lk 21:25-28).
-It will be the fulfilment of Daniel’s prophecy: “I saw in the night visions, and behold, with the clouds of heaven there came one like a son of man, and he came to the Ancient of Days and was presented before him.
-And to him was given dominion and glory and kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one which shall not be destroyed” (Dan 7:13-14).
+“And there shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the sea and the waves roaring; Men’s hearts failing them for fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.
+And then shall they see the Son of man coming in a cloud with power and great glory.
+And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh” (Lk 21:25-28).
+It will be the fulfilment of Daniel’s prophecy: “I saw in the night visions, and behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
+And there was given him dominion, and glory, and a kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed” (Dan 7:13-14).

-In delivering this prophecy, Jesus spoke with the authority of deity: “Heaven and earth will pass away, but my words will not pass away” (Lk 21:33).
+In delivering this prophecy, Jesus spoke with the authority of deity: “Heaven and earth shall pass away: but my words shall not pass away” (Lk 21:33).
 He’s not saying that his words are of such enduring and timeless value that humanity will never forget them but keep them enshrined forever, such as the writings of Homer or Buddha or Shakespeare – he speaks as God with his own divine authority.
-His statement recalls that in the prophets: “so shall my word be that goes forth from my mouth; it shall not return to me empty, but it shall accomplish that which I intend, and prosper in the thing for which I sent it” (Isa 55:11).
+His statement recalls that in the prophets: “so shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it” (Isa 55:11).

-In another example, when Jesus had risen from death and walked along the road to Emmaus with two of his disciples, and unrecognised by them, he said to them, “Was it not necessary that the Christ should suffer these things and to enter into his glory?
-And beginning with Moses and all the prophets, he interpreted to them in all the Scriptures the things concerning himself” (Lk 24:26).
-And later, to the rest of the disciples, he said, “These are my words which I spoke to you, while I was still with you, that everything written about me in the law of Moses and the prophets and the psalms must be fulfilled” (Lk 24:44).
+In another example, when Jesus had risen from death and walked along the road to Emmaus with two of his disciples, and unrecognised by them, he said to them, “Ought not Christ to have suffered these things, and to enter into his glory?
+And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself” (Lk 24:26).
+And later, to the rest of the disciples, he said, “These are the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me” (Lk 24:44).
 And as I’ve shown, the things which were written in the scriptures of Moses and the prophets reveal Jesus to be God.

 Jesus ascends to heaven

-“My soul magnifies the Lord, and my spirit rejoices in God my Savior” (Lk 1:46).
+“My soul doth magnify the Lord, and my spirit hath rejoiced in God my Saviour” (Lk 1:46).